mamathakunisetty/aapi/README.md

 # aapi

-related to depo to logistics
+Its an application related to depo to logistics connection